top of page

 • Live/neutral imbalances

 Modern consumer units react within milliseconds, potentially saving lives.
+It's a no-brainer to upgrade for safety.

 Signs You Need a Consumer Unit Upgrade

-1. Flickering lights
+1. Flickering Lights

-3. Frequent tripping or blown fuses
+3. Frequent Tripping or Blown Fuses

 Old wiring and fuse boxes go hand-in-hand.
+If it’s been two decades or more, consider a professional assessment.

 Benefits of Replacing a Fuse Box with a Consumer Unit